wp-plugins/exxica-social-marketing/README.txt

 6. Where to find the settings page.

 == Changelog ==
+= 1.1.2 =
+- Minor changes to code to make it fit with WordPress library requirements.
+- Added link in dashboard widget to user manual.
+- Updated some language variables.

 = 1.1.1 =
 - Fixed an error when removing publications.
 - Added an overview of publications.